 Preparation of Manuscript:

 Manuscripts must be prepared in accordance with "Uniform requirements for Manuscripts submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (October 2006).
-The manuscript should be typewritten in 12 font size using Times New Roman font, with margins of at least one inch on all sides.
+The manuscript should be typewritten in 12 font sizes using Times New Roman font, with margins of at least one inch on all sides.
 Pages should be numbered consecutively on the top right corner of the pages, starting with the title page.
 The matter should be arranged in the following order: Title page, Abstract, Introduction, Case Report, Discussion and Conclusions, Acknowledgement, References, Tables and Figures along with caption and legends.
 The manuscript should be submitted in two separate files: 1.
 Title page, and 2.
 Blinded article file

 Title Page: This file should provide -